 In early 1776, about a year and a half after his enrollment, Monroe dropped out of college and joined the 3rd Virginia Regiment under General George Washington in the Revolutionary War.
-He was not 19 years old when, as lieutenant at the battle of Trenton, he led a squad of men who captured a Hessian battery as it was about to open fire.
+He was not 19 years old when, as a lieutenant at the Battle of Trenton, he led a squad of men who captured a Hessian battery as it was about to open fire.
 During the battle, both Monroe and George Washington were wounded.
-After recuperating from his wound, Monroe joined the Virginia Militia in 1777, appointed as a lieutenant colonel, and served until 1780.
+After recuperating from his wound, Monroe joined the Virginia Militia in 1777, was appointed as a lieutenant colonel, and served until 1780.
 He never returned to school.

 James Monroe married Elizabeth Kortright (1768–1830) on February 16, 1786, in New York City.
 He had met her while serving with the Continental Congress, which then met in New York, the temporary capital of the new nation.
 The couple would have three children.